Tropical Fukaya Algebras: Transversality

-of regular perturbation data for type $\Gamma$ coherent with the previously chosen perturbation data.
-For any regular perturbation $\Pe \in \PPe_\Gamma$, and an uncrowded type $\Gamma_X$ of broken maps whose domain type is $\Gamma$, the moduli space ${\M}_{\Gamma_X}(\bX, \lag,D)$ is a smooth manifold of expected dimension. \end{theorem} In the statement of the above Theorem, the ordering on types of stable treed disks is defined as follows : $\Gamma' < \Gamma$ if $\Gamma$ is obtained from $\Gamma'$ by collapsing an edge or making the length of a boundary edge finite or non-zero. \begin{proof}[Proof of Theorem \ref{thm:transversality}] Transversality, as in the unbroken case, is an application of Sard-Smale as in Cieliebak-Mohnke \cite{cm:trans} , Charest-Woodward \cite{cw:flips} on the universal space of maps.
+that has background $(\JJ_0,F_0)$, and is adapted to the pair $(\JJ_0,\DD)$, where $\Gamma$ ranges over all types of stable treed disks. \end{theorem} \begin{proof}[Proof of Theorem \ref{thm:transversality}] Transversality, as in the unbroken case, is an application of Sard-Smale as in Cieliebak-Mohnke \cite{cm:trans} and Charest-Woodward \cite{cw:flips} on the universal space of maps.
 The new feature is that in neck pieces of the broken manifold the almost complex structure is fixed in the fiber direction.
 This does not pose any issues for maps whose horizontal projection is non-constant.
-Components of the map whose horizontal projection is constant will shown to be automatically transversal.
+Components of the map whose horizontal projection is constant will be shown to be automatically transversal.

 The moduli space is cut out as a zero set of a section of a Banach bundle which we now describe.
 We restrict our attention to types of maps for which all intersections with the stabilizing divisor have multiplicity one.
 Other types are discussed later.
 We construct the moduli space of broken maps without framing, since the framed version is a finite cover of the unframed one.
-We cover the moduli space of treed disks $\M_{\Gamma}$ by charts $\cup_i\M_{\Gamma}^i$, so that on a trivialization of the universal curve $\U_{\Gamma}^i$, each of the fibers is a fixed treed curve $C=S \cup T$ with fixed special points.
+(See Definition \ref{def:bmap} of framing and Remark \ref{rem:nfr}.)
+We cover the moduli space of treed disks $\M_{\Gamma}$ by charts $\cup_i\M_{\Gamma}^i$, so that on a trivialization of the universal curve $\U_{\Gamma}^i$, each of the fibers is a fixed treed curve $C=S \cup T$ with fixed special points (see \eqref{eq:univlocaltriv}).
 The complex structure on $S$ varies smoothly in the sense that it is given by a map

 In order to apply Sard-Smale, we pass to maps from the normalized curve of a fixed Sobolev class.
+The domain of the map is the punctured curve $C^\circ \subset C$ with punctures at tropical nodal points $w_e$ (corresponding to $e \in \Edge_\trop(\Gamma)$).
 Let